 Society as a whole is hard on women.

 While men are encouraged to be themselves, we are often encouraged to conform, to color within the lines and to do so quietly.
-Somebody needs to call Cyndi Lauper: lots of girls aren’t having fun, whether they want to or not.
+Somebody needs to call Cyndi Lauper: lots of girls aren’t having fun.

 Now back to those societal values we were talking about.
-Society says that as a woman I should be organizing my family, keeping a pristine home, and involved in a variety of activities, all while being cherry, positive and never turning anyone down.
-In other words, femininity is often less defined by WHO we are in favor of WHAT we are supposed to be.
-I cannot tell you what kind of effect this can have on a woman’s self esteem.
+Society says that as a woman I should be organizing my family, keeping a pristine home, and involved in a variety of activities, all while being cheery, positive and never saying no. In other words, femininity is often less defined by WHO we are in favor of WHAT we are supposed to be.
+I cannot tell you what kind of effect this can have on a woman’s self-esteem.
 We attach moral values to so many of these “standards” that we have set up for ourselves, such as:

 I’m a poor housekeeper, therefore I am less of a woman than a woman who is an excellent housekeeper.

 I’ll never be as great of an organizer as Susan; I really must be incompetent.

 Other mothers do a much better job of keeping their patience with their children, while I’m always snapping at mine.
 I’m a terrible mother.